-MA in Cultural and Creative Practice
+MA in Literature and Creative Writing

 More than an MA Creative Writing

 The Writing and Society Research Centre offers a challenging, rigorous coursework and research MA combining criticism and creative work and leading to an MA in Literature and Creative Writing.
 By connecting creative writing practice to ideas and creative work from across the arts and sciences, we offer students the opportunity to think across creative, critical and disciplinary categories and to produce either works of scholarship or creative writing (or related creative work that crosses over into other areas including music, art, performance and film).

 Our Centre is unique in Australia in the way it combines scholarship, authorship and expertise in publishing.
 The Centre includes some of Australia's most celebrated writers (such as the novelists Gail Jones and Alexis Wright) and widely published literary scholars and critics with international reputations (such as Ivor Indyk, Hazel Smith, Chris Andrews and Anthony Uhlmann).
 We are ranked above world standard in the study of literature and creative arts practice.

 The Centre houses the highly decorated literary press Giramondo Publishing, and the pre-eminent literary review site in Australia, The Sydney Review of Books.
 With all this we are able to offer a multifaceted understanding of literature and writing.
 Hazel Smith is a world leader in the field of practice-led research, research-led practice, and this carries with it our philosophy of deepening the understanding both of critical and creative practice by linking critical and creative thinking.
 In short, we think this is one of the best places in Australia either to become a writer or to think in a critical and scholarly way about writing.